ICBI/Open-Science-Projects/README.md

 ## Our collaborators
 ICBI is an academic hub for Data Science with the primary mission of conducting investigator initiated research in data science & Informatics, education and training.
 We use a variety of clinical and research data types, methods, tools, and resources and work with multiple Principal Investigators (PIs).
 We highlight some of our collaborators below:

-* The Griffith Lab worked with our team on the [Clingen project](https://www.clinicalgenome.org/) on somatic mutations. [https://github.com/griffithlab](https://github.com/griffithlab)
+* The Griffith Lab has developed [CIViC](https://civicdb.org/home) for crowdsourcing of gene/variant evidence curation and is working with us on the Clingen project on somatic mutations [https://github.com/griffithlab](https://github.com/griffithlab)

 ## Find us online: